 Management reviews capital assets for impairment whenever events or changes in circumstances indicate that the service utility of an asset has declined significantly and unexpectedly.
 Any write-downs due to impairment are charged to operations at the time impairment is identified.
-No write-down of capital assets was required for the years ended June 30, 2022 and 2021.
+No write-down of capital assets was required for the year ended June 30, 2023.